 Incidentally, those birds and blooms are what inspired me to use the vintage wallpaper samples I showed above.
 It makes it fun to peek in and see.

-For contrast, I decided to add some color fun using a soft peach color in the cabinet side of this vintage chest nightstand.
+Also, for added contrast, I decided to add some color fun using a soft peach color in the cabinet side of this vintage chest nightstand.

 Well, I’ve completed my DIY and hope you enjoyed my makeover adventure.
 This vintage chest nightstand is now available in my online shop (SOLD) along with many other home decor items for you.